 |On this page|

-This node generates one work item to extract all images for each input video.
-(It does not generate separate work items for each frame.)
-The
+This node generates one work item to extract all images from the input video.
+It does not generate separate work items for each frame.

 This node is a wrapper around the

 ffmpeg command line tool.
 For this node to work, you must have FFmpeg installed on each of your machines.

 For the node to find the FFmpeg command line tool, the path to the tool’s executable binary must be available via one of the following methods:

 Specified directly in the node by the FFmpeg Binary Path parameter.